 The side effects of drinking bitter melon tea include dangerous allergic reactions, liver failure, heart conditions, extremely low blood sugar, and a variety of gastrointestinal effects.
 While these are rare, they can be quite severe, and depending on your medical history and current prescription medications, it would be wise to speak with a doctor before adding this powerful tea to your daily health regimen.

 - Diabetes – The ability of bitter melon tea to lower blood sugar can be good for diabetics, but it can also cause hypoglycemia if you are also taking blood sugar-lowering medication.
-Diabetic patients should not use this herbal remedy without first consulting their doctor, particularly if they are prescribed a diabetes medication.
+Diabetics should not use this herbal remedy without first consulting their doctor, particularly if they are prescribed as diabetes medication.

-- Pregnancy – The powerful active compounds in bitter melon tea can induce menstruation, which is dangerous if you are pregnant, as this can cause premature labor or miscarriages.
-It may be safe to take this tea in the final trimester, or as a labor stimulant, but it should be used with extreme caution at any time during pregnancy.
+- Pregnancy – The powerful active compounds in bitter melon tea can induce menstruation, which is dangerous if you are pregnant, as this can cause premature labour or miscarriages.
+It may be safe to take this tea in the final trimester, or as a labour stimulant, but it should be used with extreme caution at any time during pregnancy.